aesthetic-suite/framework/docs/style.md

 );
 ```

-### From A Component
+### From A React Component

-If a component is styled by `Aesthetic#withStyles` and marked as `extendable`, styles can be
+If a component is styled with `withStyles` and marked as `extendable`, styles can be customized by
-customized by calling the static `extendStyles` method on the wrapped component instance.
+calling the static `extendStyles` method on the wrapped component instance.

 ```ts
 import BaseButton from './path/to/Button';